nwisbeta/github.io/README_GitHubPages_tools_requirements.md

   * Notepad++ https://notepad-plus-plus.org/ as tool to build the site on the laptop
   * Git for Windows https://gitforwindows.org/ to upload content to GitHub.
 GitBash provides command line interface
   * Jekyll for Windows, using RubyInstaller and Bundler https://jekyllrb.com/docs/installation/windows/
-* within the organisation repository, download and set up Jekyll documentation theme https://idratherbewriting.com/documentation-theme-jekyll/
+* download and set up [Jekyll documentation theme](https://idratherbewriting.com/documentation-theme-jekyll/) within the organisation repository

-NOTE: with the nwisbeta site now established, you do not need another copy of the documentation theme, unless you are building a new site from scratch.
+NOTE: you do not need another copy of the documentation theme, unless you are building a new site from scratch.

 ## Jekyll

-If you have not used Jekyll before, [see the Jekyll website for an intro](https://jekyllrb.com/tutorials/convert-site-to-jekyll/#what-is-a-jekyll-website).
+If you have not used Jekyll before, [see the Jekyll website for an ground-up intro](https://jekyllrb.com/tutorials/convert-site-to-jekyll/#what-is-a-jekyll-website).

 TL:dr: You create content: mainly text in kramdown Markdown.
 Add images or data.
 Save content in appropriate folders.